 - To recognize outstanding artistic merit, leadership, and academic achievement in students studying dance in public and private schools in K-12 education, dance studios, cultural/community centers, performing arts organizations, and post-secondary education.

 - To foster an appreciation for dance as a true art form and one worthy of recognition and prestige.

-Jessica Marshall, Honor Society President and Arnhold Scholar
+Jessica Lewis, Honor Society President and Arnhold Scholar

 Jessica Lewis studied at New York University’s Gallatin School for Individualized Study.
 She is currently a Master's Degree Candidate in Dance Education at Hunter College's Arnhold Graduate Dance Education Program and teaches at the International School of Brooklyn.